vmware-tanzu/tanzu-cli/docs/full/policy.md

 - Deprecation window: 6 months

+- Note: The Tanzu CLI does NOT provide backward compatibility guarantees at the golang API level but provides this only for CLI command features and UX.

 - ***FAQ***:
   - What happens if the user uses a deprecated feature during the deprecation window?
     - The deprecated feature should continue to work as expected with a potential warning message about deprecated feature usage